Aszeal/stock-analysis/README.md

 ### Purpose of Project

-### Data and Modeling Approach

-For this project I and utilizing two Table(Charts) that contain: "

 Tasked with the creation of a Macro in *Visual Basic for Applications* for a client named Steve.
 Steve wanted a Macro he could use to analyze data of stocks for multiple years.
 Steve wanted a Macro that was fast, reliable, and easy to use for the years 2017 and 2018.
 After all, he wanted this Macro to help his family make better invesment decisions.
 But in order to accomplish this goal I needed to refactor the code and determine which script preformed the most efficently.

+### Data and Modeling Approach

+For this project I will be utilizing two Tables(Charts) containing the following information:
+1. Stock information that includes 12 different stocks
+    i.
+Ticker value
+    ii.
+Date the Stock was issued
+    iii.
+Starting and Ending Prices
+    iiii.
+Volume
+2. Toal Daily Volumne
+3. Return